Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI Tau. Preference for sub-mm-sized low-porosity amorphous carbon grains: Observations, calibration, and imaging

 \paragraph*{Visibility plane fits --} We searched for additional continuum substructures using \texttt{frank} \citep{Jennings2020}, a tool that performs non-parametric fits of the data in the visibility space and can achieve sub-beam resolution.
 Our fitting procedure is described in \autoref{sec:app3}.
-We highlight that, at long baselines, the ALMA Band~3 and the VLA Ka~Band visibilities do not flatten out to zero, as expected from fully resolved continuum emission, but plateau to some non-null amplitude offset, indicative of the presence of an additional point-source (PS) component.
-This visibility offset corresponds to $<2\%$ of the total flux density in Band~3, but it accounts for $\approx50\%$ of the Ka~Band continuum emission.
+We highlight that, at long baselines, the ALMA Band~3 and the VLA Ka~band visibilities do not flatten out to zero, as expected from fully resolved continuum emission, but plateau to some non-null amplitude offset, indicative of the presence of an additional point-source (PS) component.
+This visibility offset corresponds to $<2\%$ of the total flux density in Band~3, but it accounts for $\approx50\%$ of the Ka~band continuum emission.
 This PS component was subtracted from the visibilities prior to the fit both at 3.1 and $9.1\,{\rm mm}$.
 In the latter case, this step is essential to reach convergence (see \autoref{sec:app4.1} for more details).

-The best fit \texttt{frank} brightness profiles are displayed in the central column of \autoref{fig:1} in purple.
-In all the ALMA bands, the \texttt{frank} profiles show that the bright ring at $\approx 29\,{\rm au}$ in the \texttt{CLEAN}ed images is in fact a blend of two smaller-scale bright rings (see the insert in the top-right corner of the central column plots, zooming in the inner disc region), as is also hinted at by the brightness azimuthal asymmetries along the ring (cf., \citealt{Scardoni2024}, and the \texttt{frank} fit residual images in the rightmost column of \autoref{fig:1}).
+The best-fit \texttt{frank} brightness profiles are displayed in the central column of \autoref{fig:1} in purple.
+For all the ALMA bands, the \texttt{frank} profiles show that the bright ring at $\approx 29\,{\rm au}$ in the CLEAN images is in fact a blend of two smaller-scale bright rings (see the insert in the top-right corner of the central column plots, zooming in the inner disc region).
 In Band~6, an additional bright ring is detected at $\approx8\,{\rm au}$, as was previously suggested by \citet{Jennings2022b}, who modelled only the Band~6 LB data.
-The detection of these new structures is supported by the presence of similar features in the \texttt{CLEAN} model and, for the $\approx 29\,{\rm au}$ structure, also in the \texttt{CLEAN}ed images reconstructed with \texttt{robust} parameters $\leq0.0$.
-Using a similar notation to that of \citet{Huang2018}, we labelled these sub-beam bright rings using the prefix ``F'', to mark that they were identified using \texttt{frank}.
+The detection of these new structures is supported by the presence of similar features in the CLEAN model and, for the $\approx 29\,{\rm au}$ structure, also in the CLEAN images reconstructed with \texttt{robust} parameters $\leq0.0$.
+Using a similar notation to that of \citet{Huang2018}, we labelled these sub-beam bright rings using the prefix `F', to mark that they were identified using \texttt{frank}.